ShareKM/KMAP-C/README.md

   <img src="https://github.com/user-attachments/assets/31573cb0-b1f5-4c50-8a51-8da9490eb214" width="1000">
 </div>

 Currently, this C toolkit is not aimed at providing a comprehensive modeling solution but instead, a backbone to support those time-consuming tracer kinetic models for high-level programming languages such as MATLAB and Python.
-Therefore the toolkit also includes wapper functions designed to integrate the kinetic modeling implementations for other programming languages, now primarily MATLAB but may be extended for Python.
-For a more comprehensive toolbox, please find the MATLAB toolbox **M-KMAP**.
+Therefore the toolkit also includes wapper functions designed to integrate the kinetic modeling implementations for other programming languages, now primarily MATLAB but maybe extended for Python.
+For a MATLAB toolbox that offers more modeling approaches, please find **M-KMAP**.

 ## Licensing